Privacy & Data-Classification — cross-artefact reference¶

 - API.md §wire-elision walker —

-elide-wire-value,elision-declarations,populate-elision-from-schemas!. - API.md §Privacy —
+elide-wire-value,redact-derived-slots,project-egress. - API.md §Privacy —

 sensitive?,redact-interceptor. - API.md §Configure keys — the four

-(rf/configure ...)keys, including:elisionand:epoch-history.
+(rf/configure! ...)keys, including:elisionand:epoch-history.

 Author-side guide¶